junior-stack/myCMS/docs/CheatSheet.md

 type of read&write API:
 - Strings: some APIs deal with strings and output text file
 - Bytes: Some APIs deal with bytes and output binary file, but can also output text file if the bytes only contain ascii value
+ByteBuffer methods:
+- flip: set the buffer position to 0 and limit to previous buffer position
+- rewind: reset the buffer position to 0
+- hasRemaining, get, put
 ```Java group:3.1 fold
 // 1.
 IO package: blocks in socket I/O and file I/O
 // 1.1 BufferedWriter, BufferedRead(deal with string)